TEALSK12/apcsa-public/curriculum/Unit5/Lesson-501.md

      - **Constructors** — code that initializes each object as its being constructed with the new keyword

+     - See CS Awesome [Unit 5 Lesson 01 Anatomy of a Java Class Lesson Plan]

+     - Slides 1-9, 15-16 of [Anatomy of a Java Class] can be used to introduce this topic

-     - Have students navigate to [5.1.
+     - Have students navigate to CS Awesome [5.1.
 Anatomy of a Java Class], view the Activity 1 video and complete Activities 2-6.

    - A class uses encapsulation to protect the object’s data from outside access (by the client code).
 You do this by making each field private.